wp-plugins/inlinemanual/readme.txt

 == Installation ==

-1. lunch the "add plugin" page in your WP admin.
+1. Launch the "add plugin" page in your WP admin.
 2. Find the "Inlinemanual" plugin
 3. Activate the plugin
 4. Fill in your API key in the WP Admin>Inlinemanual>account (tab)